 6 Ways to Market Your Small Business for Less Than $100

-For large brands with big marketing and advertising budgets, one or even several hundred dollars is just a drop in the monthly marketing budget.
-But for entrepreneurs and small business owners, every dollar counts – and investments need to pay off in real and immediate marketing ROI.
+For large brands with large budgets for marketing and advertising, one hundred dollars is just a drop in the bucket.
+But for entrepreneurs and small business owners, every dollar counts -- and investments need to pay off in real and immediate ROI.

 Research your market

 The more time you can invest in identifying not only your target markets but the characteristics that would describe your ideal buyer types, the more you will be able to:

 - Hone your marketing messages to attract and engage likely buyers

 Keep in mind that all-star teams don’t only study up on their own game plans -- they check out what competitors are doing in order to identify opportunities to beat them.
 Going head-to-head with a competitor in areas where they are stronger or more well-established could result in a loss, but if you spend time analyzing the competitive field to look for their areas of weakness or gaps in the marketplace, you can discover opportunities where your business will have the best chance to grow.

 There's a reason email marketing ranks high on our list of recommendations for small businesses and startups: It works.
 Regardless of industry or organizational size, marketers across the board point to email marketing as the tactic that produces their highest return on marketing dollars invested.
 ExactTarget.com’s 50 Email Marketing Tips and Stats for 2014 reported that marketers received an average return of investment of $44.25 for every $1 spent on email marketing.